-- The procedure in § 4.2.3 'Orchard Key Components' on p.
+- The procedure in §4.2.3 'Orchard Key Components' on p.
 34 will always produce a spend authorization address key that effectively has the compressed y-coordinate, \tilde{y} , set to 0.
-The Action statement, on the other hand, allows the prover to witness ak^P with \tilde{y} set to 0 or 1.
+The Action statement, on the other hand, allows the prover to witness ak^{\mathbb{P}} with \tilde{y} set to 0 or 1.
 This is harmless because if the prover and signer(s) of the spend authorization signature collectively know rsk and α , we can conclude that they collectively know ask up to sign, which is sufficient for spend authorization. - There is intentionally no equivalent to the Ephemeral public key integrity check from the Sapling Output statement.
-It is unnecessary for the sender of an Orchard note to prove knowledge of esk, because the potential attack this originally addressed for Sapling is prevented by checks added at Canopy activation in [ZIP-212] (which are required after the end of the ZIP 212 grace period).
+It is unnecessary for the sender of an Orchard note to prove knowledge of esk, because the potential attack this originally addressed for Sapling is prevented by checks added at Canopy activation in [ZIP-212].
+These checks are required after the end of the ZIP 212 grace period, which precedes NU5 activation. - If NoteCommit^{Orchard} returns \perp for the old or new note, then the corresponding note commitment integrity check is satisfied.
+Similarly, if Commit^{ivk} returns \perp , then the diversified address integrity check is satisfied.
+This models the fact that the implemented circuit uses incomplete point addition to compute SinsemillaHashToPoint.
+If an exceptional case were to occur, the prover could arbitrarily choose the intermediate λ value in an addition, which must be assumed to allow them to control the output.
+(The formal output of SinsemillaHashToPoint is \perp in such a case, while the output computed by the circuit would be nondeterministic.)
+But as proven in Theorem 5.4.4 on p.
+78, these exceptional cases allow immediately finding a nontrivial discrete logarithm relation.
+If the Discrete Logarithm Problem is hard on the Pallas curve, then finding such a case is infeasible.